 House Hacking: The Complete Guide

-Follow Ed from a duplex purchase to a four-door portfolio — four milestones covering FHA financing, five house hacking strategies, deal analysis, and the move-out playbook that turns your first home into your first rental.
+Follow Ed from a $340K duplex to nine doors in 38 months — four milestones covering FHA financing, five house hacking strategies, 2026 deal math, and the move-out playbook that turns your first home into a portfolio.

 Share